 But it can feel uncomfortable, especially when just starting out.

 You may worry what people will think of you, or worry what people will say about you.

-Sometimes imposter syndrome may rear it’s ugly head and you’re struck down with a fear that you'll be uncovered as the fraud you are and that you don't really know what you're talking about (all rubbish, of course!).
+Sometimes Imposter Syndrome may rear it’s ugly head (read more about Imposter Syndrome here) and you’re struck down with a fear that you'll be uncovered as the fraud you are and that you don't really know what you're talking about (all rubbish, of course!).